What is an AED? What you need to know about Automated External Defibrillators

 Although defibrillators are medical devices, they are designed for use by persons with non-medical training; fully automatic units for complete lay persons.
 The fully automatic defib unit will guide the users through treating the patient until an ambulance arrives while semi-automatic defibrillator units are designed for users with some medical training.

 Both fully and semi-automatic defibrillators will guide the user on how to treat the patients and talk them through the application of the defibrillator pads and how to administer CPR (Cardio Pulmonary Resuscitation).
-The main difference between fully and semi-automatic AEDs is that a fully automatic defib will administer the shock to the patient whereas the semi-automatic defib will ask for the user to press the “shock” button to deliver the shock to the patient.
+The main difference between fully and semi-automatic AEDs is that a fully automatic defib will automatically administer the shock to the patient whereas a semi-automatic defib will ask for the user to press the "shock" button to deliver the shock to the patient.
 Again, it is important to emphasise that no AED unit will allow you to deliver, or will automatically deliver a shock itself to a patient, unless the diagnostics of the unit determine that it is safe and necessary to do so.

 View semi-automatic defibrillators